Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 Lower Tooling Commitment

-Broad Alloy Flexibility
+Broad Material Flexibility

-Post-Cast Machining Strategy
+Post-Casting Machining Strategy

-When Is Sand Casting the Right Choice?
+When Is Sand Casting the Right Choice for OEM Metal Parts?

 Best-Fit Part and Design Conditions